JackMechem/midi-to-key/README.md

 See the [configuration](#configuration) section to create a configuration file**

 ```
-~/.config/midi-to-key/config.toml
+~/.config/midirun/config.toml
 ```

 ##### The command below runs the program with the default configuration path

 ```
-midi-to-key run # May need to be run with sudo!
+midirun run # May need to be run with sudo!
 ```

 ### Running With a Custom Configuration Path <a name="running-custom"></a>